ArjixWasTaken/webscraping-guide/README.md

 node-fetch is a complete clone of the fetch function that browsers provide but in nodejs

 so the browser documentation should be more than enough

+## About
+This is a guide I made for a friend, you are welcome to make changes to it using PRs.